Mssjim/discord-server-mirror/README.md

 `ignoreWebhooks` - If true, weebhook messages will be ignored.

+`prefix` - You can set a prefix to send messages from "writeChannel" to "readChannel", when setting a prefix, the "twoSided" flag will be automatically disabled.

 `tokens` - An array of account tokens.
 You need to have at least one token.
 > Multiple tokens can be separated by commas:
 > ```json